Mixed anomalies of chiral algebras compactified to smooth quasi-projective surfaces: Conclusion and future direction

-\chapter{Conclusion and future direction}
+\section{Conclusion and future direction}

-In this paper, we explicitly examined by 2 ways that the ansatzes of Witten's heterotic (0,2) model and the Nekrasov's generalized complex geometry are consistent.
-One way is by step by step careful OPE calculation and the other is the computation of the anomaly 2-form -- the 2-cocycle of the chiral de Rham complex -- in terms of coordinate transformation Jacobian matrices.
-We compute the anomaly 2-forms in the case of toric del Pezzo surfaces of all degrees and conclude that this coincides (up to proportional constant 2) with the results of Hirzebruch Riemann-Roch theorem.
-The most notable case is the 1 point blowup, where the total gauge invariant anomaly vanishes.
+In this paper, I explicitly examined by $2$ ways that the Ans\"{a}tze of Witten's heterotic $\mathcal{N}=(0,2)$ model and Nekrasov's generalized complex geometry are consistent.
+One way is by step by step careful OPE calculation and the other is the computation of the anomaly $2$-form -- the $2$-cocycle of the chiral de Rham complex -- in terms of coordinate transformation Jacobian matrices.
+I computed the anomaly $2$-forms in the case of toric del Pezzo surfaces of all degrees and conclude that this coincides with the results (\ref{RiemannRoch}) of Riemann-Roch theorem.

-Note that Beilinson-Drinfeld chiral algebra has a background of geometric Langlands programs studied on the geometric quantization of vector bundles (stable Higgs bundles), which is similar to physicists' theory of topological fields or topological strings, and Drinfeld's algebro-geometrical construction of Wess-Zumino-Witten model as quantization of 2-dimensional Yang-Mills theory.
-The author has also worked in this area for several years and in the near future he would like to summarize this result on the automorphic representation theory with physics interpretation in the spirit of Drinfeld, Kapranov-Vasserot's motivic integration theory.
-This is a bridge between the twist methods of 4 dimensional Super-Yang-Mills theory of Gukov, Kapustin-Witten et.al. and the local geometric Langlands program of Edward Frenkel, Gaitsgory et.al.
+Notice that Beilinson-Drinfeld chiral algebra has a background of geometric Langlands programs studied on the geometric quantization of symplectic manifolds (stable Higgs bundles\cite{Simpson} satisfying the self-duality equation of Hitchin over a Riemann surface), which is similar to physicists' theory of topological fields or topological strings as quantization of $2$-dimensional Yang-Mills-Higgs theory.
+This is a bridge between the twist methods of $4$ dimensional ($\mathcal{N} = 4$ hyperk\"ahler) or $6$ dimensional ($\mathcal{N} = 2$ K\"ahler) Super-Yang-Mills theory of Gukov\cite{GW}, Kapustin-Witten\cite{KW} et al. and the local / global (quantum) geometric Langlands program of Edward Frenkel, Gaitsgory\cite{FG} et al.

+I will also try to understand the gerbes of chiral differential operators in the language of stability conditions for $2$-category theory demanded from the chiral de Rham complex on stacks and the chiral homology theory of algebro-geometrized conformal blocks for the existence of global section of twisted $\mathcal{D}$-modules.
+It is elusive whether or not one can physically and geometrically realize the idea of recent topological $\epsilon$-factor theory (analogue of functional equation of $L$-function) of Beilinson\cite{B} after the differential graded algebra (DGA) theory for rational homotopy or motivic homology (or rather, motivic homotopy).

+In addition, I hope to understand the Kashiwara(-Schapira-\\ Schneider) type index theorem for world-sheet with boundary; rather than a generalized Atiyah-Singer index theorem for family of Dirac operators on free loop space of non-compact or with boundary of either special Lagrangian submanifolds or coisotropic submanifolds of K\"ahler stack.
+In this sense, the compactification of stable Higgs bundle of real $4$-dimensional super Yang-Mills theory on Riemann surface $\Sigma$ (having another Riemann surface $C$ as a fiber) is not yet settled.